Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleExecuteStart.md

 # Invoke-AzComputeScheduleExecuteStart

 ## SYNOPSIS
-virtualMachinesExecuteStart: executeStart for a virtual machine
+VirtualMachinesExecuteStart: Execute start operation for a batch of virtual machines, this operation is triggered as soon as Computeschedule receives it.

 ## SYNTAX